ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 The new storage has the following features and capabilities:

 -  [Provider Managed encryption for data-at-rest](block-file-storage-encryption-rest.html).
-All {{site.data.keyword.blockstorageshort}} and File storage will automatically be provisioned as encrypted at no additional charge.
+All {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} will automatically be provisioned as encrypted at no additional charge.
 -  10 IOPS per GB tier option.
-A new tier has been added to the Enurance type {{site.data.keyword.blockstorageshort}} and File storage to support the most demanding workloads.
+A new tier has been added to the Enurance type {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}to support the most demanding workloads.
--  All flash-backed storage.  {{site.data.keyword.blockstorageshort}} and File storage provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
+-  All flash-backed storage.  {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
--  Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and File storage provisioned with Performance.
+-  Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with Performance.
 -  Hourly Billing option added for storage that is planned to be used for less than a full month.
--  Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and File storage provisioned with Performance.
+-  Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} provisioned with Performance.
 -  Create a new clone of your data with the [File Storage Volume Duplication feature](how-to-create-duplicate-volume.html).

-## New Mount Point for Encrypted File Storage Volumes
+## New Mount Point for Encrypted {{site.data.keyword.filestorage_short}} Volumes

-All encrypted File storage volumes provisioned in these data centers have a different mount point than non-encrypted volumes.
+All encrypted {{site.data.keyword.filestorage_short}} volumes provisioned in these data centers have a different mount point than non-encrypted volumes.
 To ensure you are using the correct mount point for both your encrypted and non-encrypted file storage volumes you can view the mount point information in the Volume Details page in the UI as well as access the correct mountpoint via an API call:  `SoftLayer_Network_Storage::getNetworkMountAddress()`.

-Check back here to see when additional data centers have been upgraded and for newly available features and capabilities that are being added for {{site.data.keyword.blockstorageshort}} and File storage.
+Check back here to see when additional data centers have been upgraded and for newly available features and capabilities that are being added for {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}}.